saumyakr9430/SIH-ARC-2024/README.md

 **User Interface Improvements:** Enhance the user interface for more intuitive interaction and detailed reporting.

 **Feedback Mechanism:** Implement a feedback system to continuously refine and update detection algorithms based on user input and emerging threats.

+# LEARNING ( STUDY PURPOSE )
+The Algo file contains the differnet encryption algorithm to study analyse.

+The refrence file contains all the refernces link.